organisation that is now known as CHOMON HOUSE first

 and Tai Chi and began teaching it to others on a one

 to one basis in 1995.
-Please click on the links above and below for details on how to arrange tuition with Daichi Gary in the Chomon House Dojo.
+Please click on the links above and below for details on how to arrange one-on-one tuition.

-ground floor of Chomon House consists of two large separate rooms.
-One is used exclusively as a Tai Chi training room (Dojo) and
+ground floor of Chomon House consists of two large rooms.
+One is a Tai Chi and Chi Kung training room (Dojo) and

-the other is a Hondo (Buddha room) that is used exclusively for Meditation and other Buddhist studies including meetings of the Shin Buddhist Fellowship UK every Thursday 8.00pm - 10.00pm.
+the other is a Hondo (Buddha room) which is used for Shin Buddhist study and practice, including meetings of the Shin Buddhist Fellowship UK (SBFUK) every Thursday 8.00pm - 10.00pm.
+Chomon House has now become the H.Q. of the SBFUK and, since 2008 it has published a quarterly Shin Buddhist journal called Pure Land Notes.
+Please visit purelandnotes.com for details.